josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 <div class="alert is-helpful">

-A guide page might not have its own sample code.
+A guide page might not have the associated sample code.
 It might refer instead to a sample belonging to another page.

 </div>